European maritime exploration of Australia: 18th century

 In 1772, two French expeditions set out to find Terra Australis.
 The first was led by Marc-Joseph Marion Dufresne who found and named the Crozet Islands.
 He spent a few days in Van Diemen's Land (now Tasmania) where he made contact with the island's indigenous people (the first European to have done so).
-In Blackmans Bay he claimed Van Diemen's Land for France.
+In Blackmans Bay he claimed Van Diemen's Land for France on 5 March 1772.
 He then sailed on to New Zealand where he and some crewmen were killed by Māori warriors.
 The survivors retreated to Mauritius.
 Also in 1772, the two ships of the second French expedition were separated by a storm.
 The leader turned back but the second in command, Louis Aleno de St Aloüarn, sighted Cape Leeuwin and followed the Western Australian coast north to Shark Bay.
 He landed on Dirk Hartog Island and claimed Western Australia in the name of French King Louis XV.

 Tobias Furneaux on Adventure accompanied James Cook (in Resolution) on Cook's second voyage (1772–1775), which was commissioned by the British government with advice from the Royal Society, to circumnavigate the globe as far south as possible to finally determine whether there was any great southern landmass, or Terra Australis.
 On this expedition Furneaux was twice separated from his leader.
 On the first occasion, in 1773, Furneaux explored a great part of the south and east coasts of Van Diemen's Land, and made the earliest British chart of the same.
 Most of his names here have survived.
 On Cook's third voyage (1776–80), in 1777 Cook confirmed Furneaux's account and delineation of it, with certain minor criticisms and emendations, and named after him the Furneaux Group at the eastern entrance to Bass Strait, and the group now known as the Low Archipelago.

 Cook's first expedition carried botanist Joseph Banks, for whom a great many Australian geographical features and the plant genus Banksia and a number of plant species, e.g. Grevillea banksii, were named.
 The reports of Cook and Banks in conjunction with the loss of England's penal colonies in America after they gained independence and growing concern over French activity in the Pacific, encouraged the foundation by the British of a colony at Botany Bay.
 The First Fleet led by Captain Arthur Phillip left England on 13 May 1787 to found a penal colony in Australia.
 It reached Botany Bay in mid-January 1788.
 Phillip had decided to move the settlement to Sydney Cove in Port Jackson, but the British ships were unable to leave Botany Bay until 26 January because of a tremendous gale.